does-my-child-need-to-take-probiotic-photo

 Does My Child Need to Take Probiotics?

-You’ve heard that probiotics are important for good digestion and immune function.
-Does that mean you should supplement your kids?
-What strain will help provide the best support for your child’s digestive system and relieve their constipation?
-I dive into the latest research about probiotics and health and provide tips for choosing the right supplements for your children.
+You’ve probably heard that probiotics are important for good digestion and immune function.
+But does that mean you should supplement your child’s diet with them?
+Which probiotic strains offer the best support for your child’s digestive system or help relieve constipation?

 WHAT ARE PROBIOTICS?

-Probiotics are a combination of live beneficial bacteria (and/or yeasts) that naturally live in our body.
-We have two kinds of bacteria constantly in and on our body — good bacteria and bad bacteria.
-Probiotics exist naturally in some foods and are also available as dietary supplements in powder, capsule, and tablet forms.
-The World Health Organization and the Food and Agriculture Organization of the United Nations call probiotics the “live microorganisms, which, when administered in adequate amounts, confer a health benefit on the host.”
+Probiotics are a combination of live beneficial bacteria (and/or yeasts) that naturally live in our bodies.
+We all carry a mix of good and bad bacteria.
+Probiotics exist naturally in certain foods and are also available as dietary supplements in powder, capsule, and tablet forms.
+According to the World Health Organization and the Food and Agriculture Organization of the United Nations, probiotics are “live microorganisms, which, when administered in adequate amounts, confer a health benefit on the host.”

 THE PROBIOTIC STRAINS ARE KEY